Opening hours

 Scar correction

-After a skin damage due to, for example, surgery, accident or burn, scar tissue can occur.
-Some scars become thick (hypertrophic), wide or grow around the original scar, creating wild meat (keloid).
-This makes the scars undesirable striking.
-This excessive scarring occurs especially in people with a dark or light, reddish skin color.
-With certain body parts there is an enlarged chance of scarring, such as the shoulders and the breastbone.
-With the help of a scar correction we make the scars less striking by reducing, reducing or moving the scar tissue.
+Scar tissue can form after skin damage from such things as surgery, an accident or a burn.
+Some scars become thick (hypertrophic), wide or grow around the original scar, creating wild flesh (keloid).
+As a result, the scars are undesirably noticeable.
+This excessive scarring is especially common in people with dark or light, reddish skin tones.
+There is an increased risk of scarring in certain parts of the body, such as the shoulders and breastbone.
+Using scar correction, we make scars less noticeable by reducing, shrinking or relocating the scar tissue.

 Make an appointment